Analyze bus stop distribution

 10. In the Summarize Within pane, expand Environment settings.
 For Processing extent, choose Display extent.

-Choose the Display extent option.
+Display extent selected

 11. Next to Estimated credits, click the Refresh button.